 Join our mailing list or follow us on Facebook and Twitter for news and updates about screenings and other opportunities to see the film.

-We're working on the next film in our Twisted Tales for Demented Children anthology called Through the Looking Glass - also to be shot in stereoscopic 3D and stop motion animation.
-Our talented friends at Wild Forest are building us a Twisted Tales website where we'll be putting all our Skeleton Girl and Through the Looking Glass information for a one-stop engaging experience for you!
+We're working on the next film in our Twisted Tales for Demented Children anthology called Mary and The Looking Glass - also to be shot in stereoscopic 3D and stop motion animation.
+Our talented friends at Wild Forest are building us a Twisted Tales website where we'll be putting all our Skeleton Girl and Mary and The Looking Glass information for a one-stop engaging experience for you!

 Thanks for visiting and as always, let us know what you think about what we're creating.